-“As a pianist, Mozart, Beethoven and Schubert are the three composers who speak to me the most deeply, and bring me the greatest challenges.
-I would have added Bach, if there was not the harpsichord issue.
-Chopin, Schumann and Brahms take also a prominent place in my musical life, but they do not question me in the same way.
-I feel as if I was naturally speaking their language.”
+”As a pianist, Mozart, Beethoven and Schubert are the three composers who speak to me the most deeply, and bring me the greatest challenges.
+I would have added Bach, if it had not been for the harpsichord issue.
+Chopin, Schumann and Brahms also hold a prominent place in my musical life, but they do not question me in the same way.
+I feel as if I were speaking their language quite naturally.”

-Here are all the composers who had a major importance in his life and career.
+Here are the composers who were of major importance in his life and career.
 There is also a summary of Istomin’s other musical interests, partly unexpected, from Rosa Ponselle to Frank Sinatra.